 Shpungin’s work has been reviewed in publications such as Artforum, Art in America, Art Papers, Bloomberg, The Boston Globe, The Brooklyn Rail, Connaissance des Arts, Flash Art, Hyperallergic, Le Monde, New York Magazine, The New York Times, The Miami Herald, Time Out London, Time Out New York, Sculpture Magazine, Whitehot Magazine, and Zing Magazine among others.
 Her work was the subject of PBS’s Art Assignment, Object Empathy and was cited in the introduction of Jerry Saltz’s book Seeing Out Louder.
 A hardcover book was published in 2016 documenting Shpungin’s monumental project, Drawing Of A House (Triptych), with essays by Paul Amenta and Caryn Coleman, an exhibition catalog supporting Shpungin’s solo exhibition Bright Light/Darkest Shadow, a decade of hand-drawn animation at MOCA Tucson, was published in 2021 with essays by Lisa D. Freiman, Richard Klein, Matthea Harvey and Ginger Shulick-Porcella, and most recently in 2022 a publication documenting Shpungin’s monumental solo exhibition, Always Begin At The End at Smack Mellon with contributions by Gabriel de Guzman, Darla Migan, and Rachel Vera Steinberg.

-Born in Latvia’s seaside capital of Riga under Soviet rule, Shpungin immigrated as a child to the U.S. where her family settled in New York City.
-She received her MFA from the School of Visual Arts, New York, NY and has taught and lectured at numerous universities and art schools.
-She is currently faculty at Parsons: The New School for Design in New York City.
+Born in Latvia’s seaside capital of Riga under Soviet rule, Shpungin emigrated as a child to the United States.
+She received her MFA from the School of Visual Arts, New York, NY and has been a part-time Assistant Professor at Parsons: The New School for Design in New York City for over a decade.